 So, how do you draw your own floor plan?

-When drawing up your plan, add in any extra features you may want – doors, windows, appliances and more.
+When drawing up your plan, add any extra features you may want – doors, windows, appliances and more.
 Make sure they’re in a logical location for your plan to work.

 Add in your furniture if needed.